 Group 2 is more about your reaction to events in your life and your character.
 In addition, it could be an essay to describe your accomplishments.
 How do you interpret what happens to you and how do you handle adversity and discomfort?
 Perhaps you have had unique experiences in life thus far.

 For example, living outside your home country, working with diverse groups, or overcoming a challenge at work or in your personal life.
 In essence, this is an opportunity to shine with your best stories of work, school, and relationships.

 Many MBA candidates struggle to refine a career goal to just one.
-Remember that it will be possible to change your goals once you start attending school.
+Of course, it’s possible to change your goals once you start attending school.
 However, clear goals tend to lead to success.
 If you have several career interests, take the time to choose one.
 Consider how your career goal makes you feel.
 Can you envision the company you will work for?
 What about your day-to-day tasks?

 Precisely imagining your goal also helps with the “why.”
 Consider what is most appealing about your goal.
 Why are you interested in it?
-And, why are you a good fit for the role?
-Specific examples to show your personality will help!
+Also, why are you a good fit for the role?
+Specific examples that showcase your personality will help!

-Take it directly from the Ross admissions director: “The optional essay should only be used if there’s something in your background that requires a brief explanation.
-It’s not the place to submit an essay you wrote for another school, or to tell us how much you love Ross.”
+Take it directly from former Ross admissions director Soojin Kwon: “The optional essay should only be used if there’s something in your background that requires a brief explanation.
+It’s not the place to submit an essay you wrote for another school or to tell us how much you love Ross.”

 Think about anything that may raise questions while reviewing a resume, transcript, or recommendations.
 Typically the kinds of gaps that raise questions are significant gaps in employment (more than a few months), anything below a C on your college transcript (particularly in quantitative coursework), and low test scores.

 For more information on applying to the University of Michigan Ross School of Business, please visit the admissions website.